unisonweb/website/src/compare-lang/unison-for-java-devs.md

 ```

 This `JsonValue` type can represent any JSON data structure.
 Each variant, or **data constructor**, is separated by `|`, and some variants (like `JsonArray` and `JsonObject`) contain a reference to the same type, allowing for nested structures.

-Functions can then be defined to operate on this data type, such as a function to serialize a `JsonValue` to a string:

 ```unison
 JsonValue.toJson : JsonValue -> Text